 TRADEMARK AND ADVERTISING

 Irwin IP’s lawyers recognize that your brand and your trademarks —and the goodwill they represent— are among your company’s most valuable assets.
 We are experienced and adept at handling the litigation of trademark and false advertising disputes arising under the Lanham Act and related state unfair competition laws.
 We understand that trademark and unfair competition matters frequently require urgent attention in the form of a preliminary injunction or a TRO proceeding.
 We are willing and able to work around the clock to pursue or defend expeditious matters relating to your company’s goodwill.
 Irwin IP is proud to have been retained for, and to have been successful in, numerous trademark and advertising matters.
 Relatedly, Irwin IP protects your brands in cyberspace and has successfully handled domain name and cybersquatting disputes for clients both in UDRP arbitration and in federal courts nationwide.

 - Lead counsel for a small, disruptive media streaming company against a large, multi-national company that settled after the court indicated its intention to grant Irwin IP’s summary judgment motion on the plaintiff’s false advertising and unfair competition claims;

-- Lead counsel for a Fortune 500 company seeking a declaration that its client’s sale of aftermarket repair vehicle grilles allegedly embodying trademarks of large original equipment manufacturers do not constitute trademark infringement under the doctrines of functionality and the right to repair, and that such claims are barred by laches, acquiescence, and estoppel, which resulted in an early preliminary verdict with the magistrate judge recommending denying the OEM’s motion to dismiss on all grounds;
+- Lead counsel for a Fortune 500 company seeking a declaration that its client’s sale of aftermarket repair vehicle grilles allegedly embodying trademarks of large original equipment manufacturers did not constitute trademark infringement under the doctrines of functionality and the right to repair, and that such claims are barred by laches, acquiescence, and estoppel.
+The case settled in an early preliminary verdict with the magistrate judge recommending denying the OEM’s motion to dismiss on all grounds;

 - Lead counsel for a large Pizza Hut franchisee in a defensive trademark infringement matter asserted by Little Ceasars wherein a settlement and co-existence agreement was negotiated based on the client’s prior use of the asserted trademarks.